Get-Nerdio/NMM-PS/Bulk Enroll PartnerCenter.md

 ## How to use

-Once all prerequisites are met, you can use the Add-NerdioPartnerCenterCustomer cmdlet to add a customer to the Partner Center.
+Once all prerequisites are met, you can use the Add-PartnerCenterAccounts cmdlet to add a customer to the Partner Center.

 - Next import the NMM-PS module - `.\Import-Module NMM-PS.psm1`
 - Run the following command to add the customers to the Partner Center.